codership/documentation/galeracluster/source/kb/gaps-in-gtid-sequence-numbers.rst

 The excerpt from the binlog suggests that the ``gtid_next`` value is manually set before every executed transaction.
 For a failed transaction, this GTID value is not binlogged, although it is counted as used.

 In other words, for GTID values manually set with ``gtid_next``, there is a possibility of creating a gap in the binlog.
-In other words, for manually set GTID values, there is a possibility of creating a gap in the binlog.
 This is allowed to happen, as the replication subsystem is based on the ``gtid_executed`` variable, when determining which events should be replicated between the primary and the replica, and not on the binlog contents.
 Binlog solely becomes a storage for all GTIDs executed, to transfer them over to the replica.

 .. rst-class:: section-heading
 .. rubric:: Solution